-Johns Hopkins, USA

-McGill, Canada

-New York University ('NYU'), USA

-Northeastern University, USA

-Parsons, The New School, NYC

-Polimoda, Florence

-Princeton University, USA

-Sciences Po, Paris

-Southern Methodist University, USA

-Stanford University, USA
+Babson College, USA IE, Spain Johns Hopkins, USA Bard, Berlin Bocconi University, Milan McGill, Canada Boston University, USA New York University ('NYU'), USA Northeastern University, USA University of Boulder, Canada University of Brisbane, Australia Parsons, The New School, NYC Chapman University, USA Polimoda, Florence Columbia, USA Princeton University, USA Davidson College, North Carolina Sciences Po, Paris Duke University, USA Southern Methodist University, USA Stanford University, USA EHL, Singapore Swedish School of Economics

 Tulane, New Orleans, USA

 UCLA, USA

 Universidad Francisco de Vitoria, Madrid

 University of Chicago, USA

 University of Miami, USA

 University of Notre Dame

 University of Queensland, Australia

+University of Santa Clara, USA

 University of Southern California, USA

 University of Toronto, Canada

 University of Virginia, USA

-UNIVERSITY & CARFERS ADVICE
+UNIVERSITY & CAREERS ADVICE

 Careers education, advice and guidance are important aspects of pupils' time at Francis Holland, Sloane Square.
 The vast majority of Francis Holland Sixth Formers progress to study at universities or at art, music or drama colleges either in the UK or abroad.
-Applications to North American universities are common and we happily support girls applying simultaneously to UK, North American and
+Applications to North American universities are common and we happily support girls applying simultaneously to UK, North American and European institutions.

-European institutions.

-Our Head of Futures works closely with our Heads of Sixth Form, Head of Upper and Head of Lower School.
+Our Director of Futures & Innovation works closely with our Heads of Sixth Form, Head of Upper and Head of Lower School.
 Through a programme of one-to-one careers appointments, group sessions and assemblies, our aim is to provide the girls with a detailed understanding of all the pathways available to them when they leave Francis Holland.